-The Company's Audit Committee is responsible for selecting, engaging and discharging the Company's independent accountants, reviewing the plans, scope and results of the audit engagement with its independent accountants, approving professional services provided by its independent accountants (including compensation thereof), reviewing the independence of its independent accountants and reviewing the adequacy of its internal control over financial reporting, as well as establishing guidelines and making recommendations to its Board regarding the valuation of its loans and investments.
+The Company's Audit Committee is responsible for selecting, engaging and discharging the Company's independent accountants, reviewing the plans, scope and results of the audit engagement with its independent accountants, approving professional services provided by its independent accountants (including compensation thereof), reviewing the independence of its independent accountants and reviewing the adequacy of its internal control over financial reporting, as well as establishing guidelines and making recommendations to the Board regarding the valuation of its loans and investments.

-The members of the Audit Committee of FSC are Messrs.
-Castro-Blanco, Dunn, Dutkiewicz, Haney and Ray, each of whom is not an interested person of FSC as defined in the 1940 Act and is independent for purposes of the NASDAQ Listing Rules.
-Mr. Dutkiewicz serves as the Chairman of FSC's Audit Committee.
-The Board has determined that Mr. Dutkiewicz is an "audit committee financial expert" as defined under SEC rules.
-FSC's Audit Committee met ten times during the 2015 fiscal year.
+The members of the Audit Committee are Messrs.
+Castro-Blanco, Dunn, Dutkiewicz, Haney and Ray, each of whom is not an interested person of the Company as defined in the 1940 Act and is independent for purposes of the NASDAQ listing rules.
+Mr. Dutkiewicz serves as the Chairman of the Audit Committee.
+The Board has determined that Messrs.
+Dutkiewicz and Haney are "audit committee financial experts" as defined under SEC rules.
+The Audit Committee met twenty times during the 2016 fiscal year.

-The charter of FSC's Audit Committee is available in print to any stockholder who requests it and is also available on FSC's website at http://fsc.fifthstreetfinance.com.
+The charter of the Company's Audit Committee is available in print to any stockholder who requests it and is also available on FSC's website at http://fsc.fifthstreetfinance.com.